Skip to article frontmatterSkip to article content

 Introduction to GAMA

-The Graver Augmentation Multiseed Algorithm (GAMA) was proposed by two papers by Alghassi, Dridi, and Tayur from the CMU Quantum Computing group.
+The Graver Augmentation Multiseed Algorithm (GAMA) was proposed by Alghassi, Dridi, and Tayur in the works listed in Reference [1] and Reference [2].
 The three main ingredients of this algorithm, designed to solve integer programs with linear constraints and nonlinear objective, are:

 • Computing the Graver basis (or a subset of it) of an integer program.